nchePortfolio/cusProSe/README.md

   * protein.xml: informations about the protein and its domain(s)
 * pdf files: graphical representation of the most likely domain architecture of the protein

+Example of the output pdf file for XP_023431478.1 in NRPS-PKS:
 ```xml
 <protein>
   <id>XP_023431478.1</id>